 Egg products imported from approved foreign countries must be labeled to show the country of origin unless reprocessed.
-Note that Canada is currently the only country approved to import egg products.
+Note that Canada and the Netherlands are currently the only countries approved to export egg products to the United States.

 Relabeling of Product